shyamgj1900/tp/docs/UserGuide.md

 ```
 module cap
-Based on your available grade, your cap for this semester is 5.00
+Based on your available grade, your overall CAP is 5.00
 ....................................................................
 ```